-Contracts for the sale of manufactured goods often contain clauses which can give rise to variations in the amount of consideration receivable by the vendor.
-For example, a customer might be granted a retrospective rebate if a specified quantity of a particular good is purchased during a specified period.
-Alternatively, for a more complex manufactured item which takes some time to complete, a bonus payment might be receivable if the item has been completed before a specified date, with penalties being deducted from the sales price if completion is late.
+Contracts often contain clauses which can give rise to variations in the amount of consideration receivable by the vendor.
+For example, a bonus payment might be receivable if a production or advertisement has been completed before a specified date, with penalties being deducted from the sales price if completion is late.